 The Grampus Inn is a fantastic spot tucked away in the beautiful little village of Lee.
 Walk along the coast path, or swim from the bay then head up to the Grampus for a rewarding drink, a tasty lunch or dinner, or treat yourself to a Cream Tea.
 Great pub for families, plus lots of pub games, and frequent live music.

-Though the Glorious Oyster is in a slightly strange place…. a car park…. the bright blue beach shack is well worth a visit on a sunny day because of the amazing food and friendly service.
+Though the Glorious Oyster is in a slightly strange place…. a car park…. the bright blue beach shack is well worth a visit on a sunny day.
+The food is amazing.
 Before lunch we walked along Instow beach which is wonderfully wild, and the kids loved looking at the old wrecked boats.

 We then headed to the Glorious Oyster for some lunch.

 Firstly, the coffee is amazing.
 It’s from a brilliant local company called Sabins and I’ve been ordering coffee from them ever since.
 The food menu at the Glorious Oyster is full of locally sourced seafood and fresh oysters – yum!
-We ordered a few plates to share and were slightly disappointed that the kids enjoyed it so much, leaving only slim pickings for the grown-ups who were too busy chatting to tuck in quickly enough….
-That said, whilst the kids had an ice cream for pudding and played on the dunes, we were able to relax in the sunshine and enjoy some extra oysters.
+We ordered a few plates to share and were slightly disappointed that the kids enjoyed it so much….
+It was gone before we knew it!

 This is my top recommendation for food in North Devon.
 On sunny evenings, the beach cafe serves Sri Lankan curry (choice of meat and veg) from 5-7pm on a first come, first served basis.
 Arrive early and join the queue to make sure you don’t miss out!
 Bring your own wine or beer and then sit on the beach or the headland benches above to enjoy your dinner.